KubeRocketCI/docs/docs/operator-guide/advanced-installation/overview.md

 ## Third-Party Components

-Find below the list of the key components used by EPAM Delivery Platform:
+Find below the list of the key components used by KubeRocketCI:

 Here's the table with the added 'Description' column containing a short description for each component: